 This one is self-explanatory.
 Be the wedding ninja that strikes without warning, whenever and wherever needed.
 Mistakes happen, so always be kind and courteous if something’s amiss – but do your best to fix the problem without the bride ever having to know.

-Don’t just throw a party, throw a complete bachelorette bash, tailored to her specific tastes.
 Make a note of her favorite hot spot, arrange for a surprise along the way (a favorite drink, a limo, or a spa day), grab her favorite gals, and spoil her rotten.
 You know she’d do the same for you!
 (P.S.
 See our bachelorette party tips for inspo!)

-“Oh, you know those peonies you’ve been eyeing for the reception?
+Say to the bride, “Oh, you know those peonies you’ve been eyeing for the reception?
 Here’s a quick Pinterest board I compiled to give you some inspiration.”
 (MOH of the Year.)
 Take a little initiative and she’ll definitely appreciate it.
-She may feel like her to-do list is never-ending, and every little bit helps.
-Plus, it shows you care (even if weddings isn’t your forte).
+She may feel like her wedding checklist is never-ending, and every little bit helps.
+Plus, it shows you care (even if wedding planning isn’t your forte).

-This one is a two-parter.
 The Maid of Honor usually has the task of making sure bridesmaid dresses are ordered on time, that bridesmaids make it to fittings, and that dresses are picked up well in advance.
 This also means if a bridesmaid is running a little behind of schedule, work it out with her, not the bride.
 In other words, never let the bride know if someone’s a little behind on orders because it will just stress her out.
 If she asks, just do what Olivia Pope would do: tell her, “It’s handled.”
 Ha.

 It’s unlikely that it will happen, but vendor scheduling mistakes or other issues can arise on the big day.
 Be prepared for anything by having contact information for vendors on your cell phone.
 If the flowers mysteriously never show, the cake is wrong, or the limo is running behind of schedule, you won’t have to ask the bride and freak her out.
 Just sneak away for a quick minute and give ‘em a ring.
 Likely they’re just running a little behind, no big deal.